goungoun/coursera-note-kubernetes/Foundations/readme.md

 ## [Coursera] Architecting with Google Kubernetes Engine: Foundations

 ### Kubernetes
+> Kubernetes is an orchestration framework for software containers.
+Containers are a way to package and run code that's more efficient than virtual machines.
+Kubernetes provides the tools you need to run containerized applications in production and at scale.
 - Open Source: vendor neutral cloud native computing foundation
 - Automation: `scaling`, `load balancing`, logging, monitoring, and other management fatures of containerized applications (plaform as service)
 - Container management: user preferences and configuration flexibility (infrastructure as a service)